yrmvgh/yiufcrawl/README.md

     * summons occasionally disappear even if you have enough mana to support them.
     * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.

+* Potions and wands of heal wounds
+    * now fully heal the target

+* Damage numbers are shown
+    * yeah I know it adds some details that the original designers want to avoid.
+But really, how many crawl players aren't seriously hard core RPGers anyway?
+I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague descriptions whether or not a change is actually improving my attacking effectiveness.